What’s Up This Weekend in Newport County: July 1 - 4

 - Fastnet Irish Pub: Irish Sessions from 6 pm to 9 pm

-- Gulf Stream Bar & Grille: Live music from 12 pm to 3 pm
+- Gulf Stream Bar & Grille: Alexus Leee & Kevin Scollins from 12 pm to 3 pm

-- Gurney’s: Future Phase Band featuring Chelsea A from 6 pm to 9 pm at The Pineapple Club
+- Gurney’s: The Honky Tonk Knights featuring Chelsea A from 6 pm to 9 pm at The Pineapple Club

 - Irish American Club: Karaoke at 9 pm